 How to grow a large hydrangea tree

 To grow a particularly large hydrangea tree, start with a cultivar that tends to grow large.
 One of the most popular is the PeeGee Hydrangea (Hydrangea paniculata ‘Grandiflora’).
-These trees are usually 10-20 tall, but can grow to over 25 feet tall in ideal conditions.
+These trees are usually 10-20 tall but can grow to over 25 feet in ideal conditions.

 Once you’ve found a larger cultivar, be sure to plant it somewhere that it will receive ample amounts of both sunlight and water.
 Tree hydrangeas can handle full sun (and will grow faster with full sun) as long as the roots have access to enough moisture.
 Well-drained soil that is slightly acidic is also ideal.

-Have your garden soil tested prior to planting the hydrangea tree so you can mix in any minerals that are deemed deficient.
+Have your garden soil tested before planting the hydrangea tree so you can mix in any minerals deemed deficient.
 You can also test the soil around the drip line of previously planted trees.
 Correcting any nutrient deficiencies will help keep the tree from being stunted.

 How to grow a small hydrangea tree

 To grow a smaller hydrangea tree, start by finding a plant that is a dwarf cultivar.
 If you like the look of ‘Limelight’, look for the miniature version called ‘Little Lime’ .
 If you like ‘Quick Fire’, look for ‘Little Quick Fire’.
-These compact cultivars are becoming more commonly available and are worth searching out as they fit so well into urban and garden landscapes.
+These compact cultivars are becoming more common and are worth searching out as they fit well into urban and garden landscapes.

 Another way to keep a hydrangea tree small is to plant it in a container.
-You can plant it in a large container like a half whisky barrel.
-Just be sure to mix in some mineral soil from the ground in addition to potting mix, as these plants don’t grow very well in soil-less mix for the long term.
-You might also consider a fabric pot, as the exposure to the air can lead to automatic root pruning, which is another way to keep the plant compact.
+You can plant it in a large container, like a half-whisky barrel.
+Just be sure to mix in some mineral soil from the ground in addition to the potting mix, as these plants don’t grow very well in the soil-less mix for the long term.
+You might also consider a fabric pot, as exposure to the air can lead to automatic root pruning, which is another way to keep the plant compact.

 How to keep your standard hydrangea tidy